 Shoplifting, once considered a minor crime, has become a more than 30 billion dollar a year business.

 According to the FBI, teams of thieves invade a store and fill carts up with baby formula, DVDs, and other high-cost items and then walk out the door past store management and security.

 “The overall price tag is more than burglary, larceny, robbery, and auto theft combined,” said Supervisory Special Agent Brian J. Nadeau, the program manager at the Organized Retail Theft Program at FBI Headquarters.

 The FBI calls these organized shoplifters “boosters.”
 According to the FBI, the shoplifters are generally paid 30 cents on the dollar for the stolen items.
 In some cases, the shoplifters can haul off close to $10,000 worth of merchandise from a department store.
 The same gang might hit several stores in a single day.

-Because they are organized, the shoplifters know exactly what they want and they are in and out of stores fast.
+Because they’re organized, the shoplifters know exactly what they want and are in and out of stores fast.
 The shoplifters are often given a shopping list by the criminal “fences” who buy their stolen goods.

-Design or redesign the store exits so all customers — including the thieves — must past by your security guard or cashier.
-Although small businesses may have limited resources, you should consider an inventory control device which will beep and let you know when your items are being smuggled out the door.
+Design or redesign the store exits so all customers — including the thieves — must pass by your security guard or cashier.
+Although small businesses may have limited resources, consider an inventory control device that will beep and let you know when your items are being smuggled out the door.

 Lastly, I highly recommend a video surveillance system.
 Cameras not only prevent crime, they aid the police in apprehending the criminals.
 The store owners need all of the electronic help they can afford.